Challenge Structure

 ├── Dockerfile

-When you merge your challenge to main, the CI automatically:
+When your challenge is merged to main, CI automatically:

 - Detects challenges with an